Queensland Health: Jayant Patel scandal

 On 1 July 2010, Patel was sentenced to seven years' jail after he was found guilty of three charges of manslaughter and one count of grievous bodily harm.
 Patel appealed his conviction and sentence to the Court of Appeal, his appeal was dismissed.

-Patel then appealed the Court of Appeal's decision to the High Court of Australia, and was granted special leave to appeal.
-On 24 August 2012, the High Court unanimously allowed the appeal and quashed Patel's convictions on the ground that prejudicial evidence had likely influenced the jury.
-The High Court granted Patel a new trial.
+Patel appealed to the Queensland Court of Appeal who rejected his application.
+He further appealed to the High Court of Australia, which unanimously allowed the appeal and quashed Patel's convictions on the ground that prejudicial evidence had likely influenced the jury on 24 August 2012.